-Pharmaceutical, life sciences and healthcare packaging operations are held to demanding standards that vary across the globe
+Pharmaceutical and Life Sciences/Healthcare packaging operations are held to demanding internal standards and healthcare industry requirements.
+These standards promise to grow in complexity as (1) packaging operations serve an increasingly global customer base, and (2) serialization requirements continue to be deployed across a number of countries.
+Life Sciences packaging needs have

-Packaging standards are growing in complexity as manufacturers serve an increasingly global customer base, and serialization requirements continue to be deployed across a number of countries.
+Packaging engineers and managers now have several printing technologies to choose from to meet their needs.
+Improperly applied, the coder selection can be a source of frustration that can drag down the speed and productivity of packaging operations.
+Properly specified and selected, the coder can and should be an important, yet unobtrusive, element within packaging line operations.
+With increasing frequency, packaging leaders are being asked to specify between the two most common print technologies for serialized marking: laser and thermal ink jet (TIJ).

-Life sciences packaging needs have driven innovation in the coding and marking industry in the recent past and will continue to do so for the foreseeable future.
-Over the last decade, manufacturing needs for high resolution printing, serialization and printer cleanliness have fueled continued development of existing printing equipment and the introduction of new print technologies.
-As a result, packaging engineers and managers now have several printing technologies to choose from to meet their needs.
-Improperly executed, coder selection can be a source of frustration that can impede the speed and productivity of packaging operations.
-Properly specified and selected, a coder is an important element for packaging line operations.
-With increasing frequency, packaging leaders are being asked to specify between the two most common print technologies for serialized marking: laser and TIJ.
-The DataMatrix code has become the standard code carrier for a number of regional and country-specific serialization initiatives.
-That said, the comments and recommendations contained within this document are applicable for a range of applications requiring high quality coding and marking, including DataMatrix codes.
+This paper will focus primarily on DataMatrix printing.
+As many of the readers of this paper are aware, the DataMatrix code has become the standard code carrier for a number of regional and country-specific serialization initiatives.
+That said, the comments and recommendations contained within are applicable for a range of applications requiring high quality coding and marking.